Peterenterprise298/documentation/content/applications/hr/referrals.rst

 .. note::
    The spreadsheet is stored in the *Documents* application.
-This application needs to be installed in order to use the :guilabel:`Insert in Spreadsheet` option.
+This application needs to be installed to use the :guilabel:`Insert in Spreadsheet` option.